HarmonicLabs/plu-ts-docs/docs/onchain/Types.md

 ---
 sidebar_position: 1
+sidebar_label: Standard types
 ---

 # Types

-Pebble supports a variety of built-in and user-defined types.
+Pebble supports a few built-in types.

-Each Pebble type maps to a corresponding Plutus type under the hood.
+Each of these builtin types maps directly a corresponding UPLC type under the hood.

 ## Primitives